kevinpmcc/CV/README.md

   Whilst at Amazon I was shortlisted for the Big Ideas competition in my final two years.
 The ideas submitted were based on improving resources for Customer Service Agents to be able to improve customer satisfaction.

-  I also introduced the concept of Designing for Localization during my time with the ID team.

   During my time at Makers we held open pitch sessions to decide what apps to make as our final two projects.
 I had three of my app ideas chosen by the group